raystubbs/nvim-cljfmt-indents/README.md

 ```

 > [!WARNING]
-> This plugin relies on the clojure tree-sitter grammer,
+> Relies on the clojure tree-sitter grammer,
 > so make sure that's installed.

 ## Config
-By default the plugin will loop in the `cwd` and parent
+By default the plugin will look in the `cwd` and parent
 directories for either a `.lsp/config.edn` with cljfmt
 config, or a `cljfmt.edn`, or a `.cljfmt.edn` file.